microsoft/service-fabric-healer/README.md

 All warnings and error reports created by FabricObserver instances are user-configured.
 Developer control extends from unhealthy event source (FO) to related healing operations (FH).
 This is a key part of the design.

 ```
-This is a beta quality version (in both design and implementation)
+This is a beta quality release (in both design and implementation)
 and is not meant nor supported for use production - that will come with learnings from the beta.
 ```